Nek5000/NekDoc/source/problem_setup/features.rst

    :math:`\overline{p^2}`,rm2foo0.f00000,pressure
    :math:`\overline{T^2}`,rm2foo0.f00000,temperature

+:Note:
+  ``avg_all`` does NOT output enough information to reconstruct the turbulent heat fluxes by default.
+  Currently, custom user code is necessary to accomplish this.

 The averaging files can then be reloaded into *Nek5000* as a standard restart file for post processing.
 The files contain enough information to reconstruct Reynolds stresses considering that for a sufficiently large time-window at statistically steady state: